Maeve // Lost Signal โ Authoring Guide

 - Path (

 "res://assets/music/tension.ogg"): plays this track on loop.
-No effect if the same track is already playing. null: fades out and stops the current music.
+No effect if the same track is already playing. null: fades out and stops the current music.end:trueto end the game after this scene.
+The engine emits thegame_endedsignal instead of looking for a next scene.
+See End Screen.

 Short Form